 Ten Principal Courses

-- An interdisciplinary capstone course, usually taken in the senior year
+- A multidisciplinary capstone course, usually taken in the senior year

-A grade of C or higher must be obtained in all courses.
-Three of the 10 principal courses must be at an advanced level (400 or above).
-No more than five of the courses may be in a single discipline.
-Although the focus of the European Studies major is on the modern and contemporary periods (eighteenth–twenty-first centuries), one or two courses from the Middle Ages through the seventeenth century may be substituted in any track.
+Ten separate and distinct courses with a grade of C or higher are required for a major in European studies.
+Three of these ten principal courses must be at an advanced level (400 or above, or as certified by instructor).
+Courses must focus on at least two countries, and no more than five of the courses may be in a single discipline.
+Although the focus of the European studies major is on the modern and contemporary period (18th–21st centuries), students, with their advisor’s permission, may choose to substitute up to two courses from the Middle Ages through the 17th century.

-Written and spoken knowledge of a European language other than English is required of all European Studies majors.
-The six-semester or equivalent requirement may be satisfied by successful completion of language requirements below (or their equivalents abroad) or demonstration of equivalent proficiency in another European language.
+Knowledge (written and spoken) of a European language other than English through at least the sixth-semester level is required of all European Studies majors.
+In French, German, Italian, Portuguese, Russian, or Spanish, this requirement may be satisfied by successful completion of two 300-level language courses (or their equivalents abroad) or by demonstration of equivalent proficiency.
+For other languages, please consult with an advisor.